Skip to content

 • Versioned: You can add multiple commits to a WIP branch, creating a history for your experiment.

-• Clear: hug bl | grep WIP gives a clear list of parked tasks, unlike the cryptic git stash list.
+• Clear: hug bl | grep WIP gives a clear list of parked tasks.

 Tips